Difference Between DSC and DTA

 What is DSC?

 Differential scanning calorimetry is a technique used by scientists to find out the melting point of a substance.
-By placing a substance in a closed container, putting it under high pressure and monitoring the temperature changes, a graph can be made which shows the melting point.
+By placing a substance in a closed container, putting it under high pressure and monitoring the temperature changes, a graph showing the melting point can be made.

 Using a known calibration curve, the melting point can be determined.
 The equation is Q=mcΔT.
 It can also be used to determine the degradation temperature of polymers like polyethene terephthalate.

-This not only a graphical representation is made on the temperature changes but also the heat flow is being considered.
+This is not only a graphical representation made of the temperature changes, but also the heat flow is being considered.

 What is DTA?

 Differential thermal analysis is a technique that is used to determine the thermal properties of thermal conductivity and thermal expansion.
-The thermal conductivity defines the rate of heat transfer of the material as it experiences a change in temperature, which is measured in W/m2•K.
+Thermal conductivity defines the rate of heat transfer of the material as it experiences a change in temperature, which is measured in W/m2•K.

 It is a thermal analysis technique that measures mass loss as a function of temperature.
 DTA/TG/DTG is commonly used to identify the endothermic and exothermic reaction of material, including the onset and completion of the reaction, and to measure the thermal stability of a material.